 “No one is inherently bad.
 Behaviors are learned.
 In Baltimore City you’re looking at a lot of poverty, a lot of drugs, a lot of broken homes, schools in poverty, schools without heat or air conditioning, food deserts.
 Who expects these children to thrive and excel in this system and the city?
 They have been disadvantaged at every single turn.”

 As part of the proposal process, Aarti had to find an organization to house her during the fellowship and Maryland Carey Law offered her space in the Clinic for her 18-month term.
 Professor Pinard commented on Aarti, saying: “Aarti was a dedicated and amazing student-attorney.
 She combined her experience working with youth with her excellent lawyering and advocacy skills.
-She earned a stellar reputation in Maryland’s youth advocacy committee through her clinic work, as well as her work with DRM and the ACLU of Maryland.
+She earned a stellar reputation in Maryland’s youth advocacy community through her clinic work, as well as her work with DRM and the ACLU of Maryland.
 We very much look forward to continuing to partner with Aarti in her capacity as an OSI Community Fellow, as she builds and executes her youth representation project, which is sorely needed in Baltimore.”

 Aarti’s 18-month fellowship term has just begun, but hopes are high that she will be able to find a way to make her initiative sustainable.
 Even while trying to manage the business aspect of representing indigent students, she remains committed to her clients: “I am the child's attorney.
 I'm there to advocate for their best interest.
 I see it as my job to help those children that are falling through the cracks.”